 Reviewing a lot of the different bike tour and rental companies, I decided on Bike and Roll.
 First of all they have over eight different shops all over the City.
 They also offer guided tours or rentals.

 At first I truly debated the guided tour, but at the end decided on taking the bikes out and exploring at our own pace.

-Bike and Roll Downtown NYC Office – the shop is super easy to find.
+The shop is super easy to find.
 It’s located right next to the Staten Island Ferry, next to Battery Park.
 The staff is really helpful and if you’re not doing a tour, they give you a map of the bike paths and recommended routes.
 (The map saved us – a lot!)
-The best part were the bikes.
+The best part was the bikes.
 They were new, very light, and in great condition.

 The Route – to cross over Brooklyn Bridge you have to cross over most of Downtown.
 Which is the fun part.
 Downtown NYC is considered to be not only known for the Twin Towers, 9/11, and Wall Street, but also it’s the oldest part of NY and most historical.

-Battery Park City – this is a newer addition of Downtown.
-Battery Park City is a residential area with parks, a Marina, shops and buildings as well.
+Battery Park City – this is a newer addition to Downtown.
+Battery Park City is a residential area with parks, a Marina, shops, and buildings as well.